Skip to content

 No direct flight available?
 Helsinki is your Plan B, and honestly, it’s a perfectly good one.
 Finnair flies from London Heathrow to Helsinki year-round, and from Helsinki to Rovaniemi, Kittilä, and Ivalo daily.
 The domestic leg is about 1.5 hours, and if you book it as a single through-ticket, your bags transfer automatically.

-Return flights via Helsinki typically cost 80-200€ for the Helsinki-to-Lapland leg alone.
+The Helsinki-to-Lapland leg typically costs 150-250€ return, with advance deals from around 100€ return and one-way fares from 68€.
 Combined with your international flight, the total varies but is often comparable to direct charter prices – especially if you’re flying from a UK airport that doesn’t have direct routes.

 The Helsinki connection also gives you flexibility that direct charters don’t.
 You can fly any day of the week, year-round, and you’re not locked into charter schedules.
 If your plan is to visit Lapland in March – when the snow is deep, the days are long, and prices drop – Helsinki is really your only option anyway, since most direct UK routes have ended by then.